 The purpose of this study is to investigate the use of digital marketing tools by tourism companies as well as the overall satisfaction of the company with its use, the areas of impact of digital marketing from the COVID-19 pandemic and then to highlight all those features that stand out from their competitors as well as the creation of an appropriate marketing strategy that will ensure the flow of new customers and increased revenue.
 To meet this purpose, an empirical survey was conducted in tourism companies in order to provide answers to research questions.
 As tourism businesses have not yet made sufficient use of digital media as a strategic marketing tool, this research is the basis for further research into the use of technology and digital tools to reach customers and create a more personalized experience for them.

-tourism industry, digital marketing, Covid-19, websites, social media, digital transformation channel environment and have automated the process of attracting and serving customers.
-The digital transformation trends that are developing and the main sources of technology in tourism businesses are artificial intelligence (AI), virtual reality (AV), machine learning, cloud computing ), the block chain (blockchain), the internet of things (IoT), the interaction with customers (engaging with customers), social media (social media) as well as big data (Big Data) which concern the utilization of various data sources and analysis tools aimed at creating business intelligence systems and decision-making by tourism service managers (Imtiaz et al., 2019).
+tourism industry, digital marketing, Covid-19, websites, social media, digital transformation

+The tourism industry is one of the first industries that has highly adopted new technologies and platforms and digitized business processes on a global scale.
+Businesses in the tourism industry have prioritized managing the customer experience in the multichannel environment and have automated the process of attracting and serving customers.
+The digital transformation trends that are developing and the main sources of technology in tourism businesses are artificial intelligence (AI), virtual reality (AV), machine learning, cloud computing), the block chain (blockchain), the internet of things (IoT), the interaction with customers (engaging with customers), social media (social media) as well as big data (Big Data) which concern the utilization of various data sources and analysis tools aimed at creating business intelligence systems and decision-making by tourism service managers (Imtiaz et al., 2019).